KmSYS/edismax-solr-spring/README.md

 ### `EdismaxTest` class

-* let's clear(delete) data from solr core before run ourt test method:
+* First thing we will Implement it: is method for clear(or delete) data from solr core before run our test method:

 `
     @Before
     public void clearSolrData() {